pemellquist/idmlight/API.md

 ### 2.1 Overview

-The openidm service is a set of APIs that provide a RESTful interface for the creation and management of identities to be used for the purpose of authorization and Role Based Access Control (RBAC).
-OpenIDM does not perform authenication or authorization itself since this is the function of other systems.
-Openidm does allow the creation and modeling of identities to be used by these systems.
+The IDMLight service is a set of APIs that provide a RESTful interface for the creation and management of identities to be used for the purpose of authorization and Role Based Access Control (RBAC).
+IDMLight does not perform authenication or authorization itself since this is the function of other systems.
+IDMLight does allow the creation and modeling of identities to be used by these systems.

 ### 2.2 Conceptual/Logical Architecture View
-To use the openidm API effectively, you should understand several key concepts.
+To use the IDMLight API effectively, you should understand several key concepts.

 #### 2.2.1 Domain
 A Domain is a container for grouping Users.
 A Domain can have more than one User and a User can belong to more than one Domain.
 A Domain can be used to group a set of Users and Roles modeling an organization.
 For example, a Domain can be used to represent a company with all its employees each with different access rights.